dboutote/Advanced-Term-Fields-Images/readme.txt

 == Screenshots ==

 1. Custom column to the Tag List Table.
-2. Select your color using the native WordPress color picker.
+2. Select your image using the native WordPress media picker.
 3. Accessible from the Quick Edit form
-4. Color picker on the Edit Tag screen.
+4. Featured Image field on the Edit Tag screen.

 == Changelog ==